iamchanii/form-pills/README.md

 ```

-### Hooks
+### Context

-#### `useFieldName(context)`
+#### `getFieldName()`

-The `useFieldName` hook provides a helper function to generate full field names based on a given context.
+The `context.getFieldName` method provides a helper function to generate full field names.
 This is particularly useful when working with nested fields, as it dynamically constructs field names by combining a prefix with the specific field identifier.

 **Example:**